necyberteam/documents/governance.md

 #### Treasurer

-The Treasurer will be responsible for the finances of US-RSE Association.
+The Treasurer will be responsible for the finances of the US-RSE Association.
 The Treasurer will present an overall budget for approval by the Steering Committee in advance of the Annual General Meeting, and then present this budget to the US-RSE membership in the Annual General Meeting.
 The Treasurer additionally has the authority to authorize spending (as previously approved in the budget)